The Board’s Role in Cybersecurity

 Generally speaking, I’ve seen a lot of cybersecurity risk responsibilities tend to fall to the audit committee.
 I understand why that is the first reaction, and I don’t think that’s the wrong call, but I do think that it often falls on an already pretty overworked committee.

 Where I have seen cybersecurity-specific committees work well is in critical infrastructure, in particular, because so much of their survivability is contingent on those businesses being available at all times.
 So, when you look at the threat of what a cyber attack can do, taking down any period of availability could be detrimental and also lead to loss of life, which obviously puts it into a whole other echelon.

 Otherwise, it’s less clear, and a lot of the organizational structure in the committee sense is contingent on how the board does business.
 Is it a really active board?
 Is it a fairly standoffish board?
 How do they define their own oversight roles?

-Equilar: Is there anything else that you wanted mention that you think are absolutely critical here?
+Equilar: Is there anything else that you wanted to mention that you think is absolutely critical here?

 Petrella: The last thing I will say because I think that it’s a strategic imperative for any board and certainly the C-suite, is that cybersecurity is about brand protection.
 When you think of cybersecurity incidents, the first reaction is to manage the technical details of the crisis, which is extremely important, but there’s also the entire brand protection component.
 Especially for companies where their brand is so much of the value of the product that they’re selling, whether it’s a service or a product, that will be off to the side.
 What sometimes starts out as a seemingly small issue could become a huge brand reputation issue.
 And the board’s role in advising and working through those crises when there is a cyber incident is really critical.